Jeffrey Epstein Update: Read The Deposition That Ghislaine Maxwell Fought To Hide

 After more back-and-forth, she acknowledged, "I was somebody who hired a number of people to work for Mr. Epstein and hiring is one of my functions."

-Maxwell then said the first time she hired a female to work for Epstein was "sometime in 1992" – and the woman was around age 40 or 50, she said.
+Maxwell then said the first time she hired a female to work for Epstein was "sometime in 1992" — and the woman was around the age of 40 or 50, she said.
 Maxwell said her work for Epstein "lessened considerably" starting in 2002 or 2003.
 But she also said she continued working for him through at least 2008 or 2009.

 How we got here